Stay connected

 Additionally, GPS tracking allows fleet managers to save on fuel usage by measuring idle times, saving vehicle wear and tear and gas costs.
 All these savings improve a company’s bottom line and provide better customer service.
 Insurers are aware of how providing this kind of guidance to drivers makes for a better driver for them to insure.

 With GPS tracking you can track routine fleet vehicle maintenance with a tool called Service Report.
 Vehicle maintenance needs can be predicted with this technology, providing fleet managers with an added maintenance tool.
 A vehicle that suffers a tire blowout or other mechanical malfunction is more likely to cause an accident.
 GPS tracking sends out real-time alerts for when vehicle maintenance is required, helping you prevent these kinds of incidents.
-With Service Report, your phone pings with a message telling you it’s time to perform vehicle maintenance like oil changes and tire rotations.
+With Service Report, your phone pings with a message telling you it’s time to perform vehicle maintenance tasks like oil changes and tire rotations.

 For companies with larger fleets, you may receive notice that you have several trucks due for maintenance within thirty days.
 Your fleet becomes easier to manage with the quality control data that comes with a telematics GPS system.